mayankagarwal2212/CoWIN_Booking/README.md

 **How this works:**

 This will create an alert as soon as the slot gets available for booking and checks for available slots every minute.
-Once the slot is available, it will open the terminal for you.

-Follow the steps shared on how to book the slot.
+Once the slot is available, open a new terminal and follow the steps shared on how to book the slot.
 Your slot will get booked.

 *********************************************************************************